web-deps/odom/docs/data.md

 const data = { dynamic };
 const utils = { data }
 const options = { utils };
-const ExampleComponent = await Odom.createComponent(options);
+const ExampleComponent = await odom.createComponent(options);
-const ExampleComponent.render("#example-component");
+await ExampleComponent.render("#example-component");

 setTimeout(() => {
   ExampleComponent.dynamicData.username = "@username";
 }, 3000);
 ```

-If you open the HTML file in the browser, you should see no text in the text field initailly.
+If you open the HTML file in the browser, you should see no text in the text field initially.
 After about 3 seconds, you should see the text "@username" in the text field.

 Let us use double binding and an update function.
 Change the data selector on `input` to `::@data.username`